Fluruxion/TimeTracker/README.md

   - Save tasks with a name and comment
   - Pause ongoing task
   - Timer shows current hours and minutes taken on ongoing task
+  - Hovering over a name or comment shows the full overflowed text in a tooltip
 - Edit logged task hours (Opens popup window to make quick changes)
 - Continue logged task to resume tracking time taken
 - Delete logged task